beamandrew/medical-data/README.md

 ## Medical Data for Machine Learning
-This is a curated list for medical data for machine learning.
+This is a curated list of medical data for machine learning.
 This list is provided for informational purposes only, please make sure you respect any and all usage restrictions for any of the data listed here.

 ## Medical Imaging Data